akhileshzmishra/PacMan/README.md

 # PacMan

 ## Work Done as of now
-1. Player  movement in progress
+1. Score Calculation in progress
+2. Basic play is done.
-2. When Ghost catches up, that scenario is not correctly displayed.
+3. When Ghost catches up, that scenario is not correctly displayed.

 ## Platform Supported
 1. Mac is supported as of now.